Flip-Flop Kickoff

 - Time: 7:30am – 9:00am

 - Enjoy a delicious and hearty breakfast prepared by members of the community.
-It's free for flip floppers, and a pay-what-you-can donation is asked of community attendees, who are also welcome.
+It's free for flip-floppers, and a pay-what-you-can donation is asked of community attendees, who are also welcome.

-Scenic Sendoff for Flip-Flop Thru-Hikers
+- No advance registration requiredScenic Sendoff for Flip-Flop Thru-Hikers

 - Time: 9:00am